julien-sarik/demo-angular/README.md

 Spin up a local server serving the local directory.
 The application will automatically reload if you change any of the source files.
 `ng serve`
 ### generate
-generate new component files into the src/app directory:
+generate new component files into the `src/app` directory:
-`ng generate component home --standalone --inline-template --skip-tests`
+`ng generate component home --standalone --inline-template --skip-tests` generate a new interface into the `src/app` directory:
+`ng generate interface housinglocation`
 ## NPM
 ### install
 `npm install` install the required dependencies into the local `node_modules` directory.